 Grab our ebook Instagram for Business.
 It’s free!

 As part of the Cambridge Analytica situation, Facebook has been reviewing the access to data and permissions for third parties.
 On 5 April, they announced that they were making some changes immediately to both the Facebook and Instagram APIs.
 Some of these changes were previously announced but scheduled to be changed later on (and the timeline moved up), while others were previously unannounced.

 These changes mostly limit access to information about the friends or followers of a particular account, as well as access to certain pieces of data about that account (such as their email or phone number).

 The parts of the Instagram API that were closed were part of their “old API”, which was scheduled to be removed at the end of July this year anyway.
 Facebook planned to migrate tools to their new “Instagram Graph API”, which provides a limited sub-set of features and is (currently) only for Instagram Business Profiles.

 As a result, some Instagram tools have had their features severely limited.
 This is particularly the case for tools that relied heavily on this “old API” for analytics and engagement (commenting/liking etc).

-Schedugram doesn’t use this old API, and so we are luckily not affected.
+Schedugram doesn’t use this old API, so we are luckily not impacted.

 The fact that this API was scheduled for removal meant that we adjusted our roadmap (putting off building out engagement products) to compensate, as we are yet to see exactly how Facebook/Instagram will allow brands to engage with users and posts through the API in the future (currently the ability to post comments with the new Graph API is very limited).